5. Appealing against a refusal made by the Ofpra before the CNDA court

 All the versions of this article:

-[ Latest update : 30 August 2021 ]
+[ Latest update : 26 September 2024 ]

 If your asylum request is rejected by the Ofpra, you may appeal this decision before the National court of asylum law (CNDA).
-The appeal must be submitted within 1 month starting from the date of the reception of the Ofpra decision.
+You can also appeal if Ofpra has granted you subsidiary protection and you believe that you should have been granted refugee status.
+You will not lose your subsidiary protection.

 New : since the implementation of the digital secure personal spacethe appeal period starts at the date and time of either the first online consultation of your rejection decision by the OFRPA, or when the document shared on your personal space has not been consulted after 15 days, an “acknowledgement of receipt” will be issued : this notification prompts the appeal period.